airport gate people silhouette

 In the days of yore, travel by commercial airline was supposedly an experience which was not taken for granted where passengers dressed up for the flight — treated to what might be considered impeccable service by members of the flight crew — but that was when the experience was purportedly more special than it is today.

-Personally, I would be especially miserable if I were dressed up during this flight operated by Etihad Airways; or on this flight operated by Alitalia; or a flight on which I have yet to report which was operated by Gulf Air.
-There are times where air travel feels like little more than riding a city bus in the sky — crowded with people who stink, litter, and simply do not care about their fellow passengers — and I certainly do not want to be dressed up under those conditions.
+Personally, I would be especially miserable if I were dressed up during this flight operated by Etihad Airways; or on this flight operated by Alitalia; or this flight which was operated by Gulf Air.
+Air travel at times feels like little more than riding a city bus in the sky — crowded with people who stink, litter, and simply do not care about their fellow passengers — and I certainly do not want to be dressed up under those conditions.

-If you feel better whenever you dress up, there is absolutely nothing wrong with that; but I do not need to dress up in order to “feel better about myself.”
+If you feel better whenever you dress up, there is absolutely nothing wrong with that; but I do not need to dress up in order to “feel better about myself” as some people claim.
 I like to be comfortable whenever I travel; but the clothes I wear are not casual to the point of looking like a slob.

 My recommendation is to dress how you like in which you believe that you would feel comfortable and yet still be respected by others.
 If you want to wear a shirt with expletives or a controversial statement printed on it, do not expect to be respected by others…